finkusuma-dev/fem-newbie-product-preview-card/README.md

   - `"postbuild": "postcss public/*.css -u autoprefixer cssnano -r --no-map"`

     This script is run automatically after running the _build_ script.
 It adds browser prefixes to the CSS and then compress the CSS.

+  > [!NOTE]
+  > Even if I put the build script, I don't use the files in the _public/_ folder and put in the server, but I use the files in the _src/_ folder.
+The reason is to allow anyone to debug the Sass code.

 #### 🟢 Sass folder and file structure